genular/pandora-backend/documentation/docker_images/README.md

     genular/pandora:latest
 ```

-Once command is executed and the container is started you can open PANDORA on `http://localhost:3010` and create your account.
+After starting the container, access PANDORA at `http://localhost:3010` to create your account.

--   If you get asked please allow connections through your Windows Firewall.

-To publish it on [Docker Hub](https://hub.docker.com/?namespace=genular) use same steps as above.

-## Helpers
+## Helper Commands

--   SSH into a running container
+- SSH into a running container:
   `docker exec -it genular /bin/bash`
--   List all running ones
+- List all running containers:
   `docker ps`
--   Stop image
+- Stop a container:
   `docker stop genular`
--   To delete specific image
+- Delete a specific image:
   `docker rmi IMAGE_ID`
 - Prune all images:
   `docker system prune -a`
--   Delete docker volume:
+- Delete a Docker volume:
   `docker volume rm genular_data`